Design | Sustainability | Details

 The design of the entire home was developed based on family function and solar orientation with an anticipation for several phased additions.

-The concept was for the house to appear more traditional in form on the street, with its wrap around farmer's porch and second floor iconic gable shape.
+The concept for the house to appear more traditional in form on the street, with its wrap around farmer's porch and second floor iconic gable shape.

 Energy consumption in the open floor plan house was important to control so 2x6 exterior walls were used with a combination of pellet stove, fireplace and forded hot air with central air conditioning.